yz-mao/yz-mao.github.io/_pages/about.md

   - /about.html
 ---

-I am a research assistant in the [Smart Sensing and Robotics Group](https://ssr-group.net/) at the Tsinghua-Berkeley Shenzhen Institute.
+I am a research assistant in the [Smart Sensing and Robotics Group](https://ssr-group.net/) at the Tsinghua-Berkeley Shenzhen Institute (TBSI).
 I hold a BEng degree from Wuhan University and an MEng degree from Tsinghua University, supervised by [Prof. Wenbo Ding](https://www.tbsi.edu.cn/dwb_en/main.htm).

 My previous research focused on artificial intelligence, with expertise in federated learning systems.
 Currently, I am exploring deep learning theory and its applications in human-computer interaction (HCI) and embodied AI, particularly in collaboration with edge devices.
 I am actively seeking opportunities for collaborative projects in these domains.